Tennessee Lady Volunteers basketball: Early years and Pat Summitt’s arrival (1974–1986)

-The Tennessee Lady Volunteers basketball program was formed in the early 1970s, initially operating at a modest scale tunder the university’s physical education department.
+The Tennessee Lady Volunteers basketball program was formed in the early 1970s, initially operating at a modest scale under the university’s physical education department.
 The team competed in the Association for Intercollegiate Athletics for Women (AIAW) and played its games in front of small crowds at Alumni Gym and Stokely Athletic Center.
 In 1974, the program took a decisive turn with the hiring of Pat Head, later Pat Summitt, as head coach at the age of 22.
 Fresh off her playing career with the U.S. Olympic team, Summitt inherited a program with little tradition and immediately instilled a culture of intensity, defensive discipline, and national ambition.

 In Summitt’s first season, the Lady Vols posted a 16–8 record, and by 1976 they had recorded their first 20-win campaign.
+Also in 1976, she recruited the first African American, Patricia Roberts, to play with the Lady Vols.
+Roberts and Summitt had previously been teammates at the Olympics.
 During the late 1970s the Lady Vols became a fixture in the Association for Intercollegiate Athletics for Women (AIAW).
 They reached the national quarterfinals in 1976 and advanced to their first Final Four in 1977.
 Four years later, in 1980, they returned to the AIAW Final Four, falling short of a title but cementing their place among the nation’s elite.
 The 1981–82 season marked a turning point as the NCAA assumed control of women’s basketball.
 Tennessee, playing in the inaugural NCAA tournament, upset top-seeded USC 91–90 in overtime before losing in the Final Four to eventual champion Louisiana Tech, 69–46.
 That game set the tone for Tennessee’s future—Summitt’s teams would never shy away from playing the toughest competition on the biggest stage.

 Throughout the early 1980s, Tennessee posted heavy winning seasons and more Final Four appearances (1982, 1984, 1986) but still searched for its first national title.
 Players such as Holly Warlick, an All-American guard, and Cindy Brogdon, the program’s first Olympian, laid the foundation, while Summitt steadily built a reputation as one of the fiercest and most tactical coaches in the country.